-1.75 Default:
+Default: 1.75 Units of Measure: None

 Detailed Explanation: Multiplier determines the rate of change added to decelerate the car during an emergency slowdown approach such as the one generated during a NTS, Normal Terminal Stop, event or upon seismic detection.
 A value of 1 utilizes the same rate as the deceleration rate, while a value of 2 will decelerate the car at twice the rate of deceleration.